Thank you! Your submission has been received!

 Thanks for reading, and thanks for visiting.
 We humbly ask for your support and to vote YES on the California Consumer Privacy Act in November.

 Alastair Mactaggart has been building housing in the Bay Area for over 20 years.
-He started this initiative because he believes that all Californians, and people worldwide, should have the fundamental right of data privacy and be able to control their OWN personal information.
-He is not a technologist, but as the saying goes: you don’t have to be a carpenter to know the table wobbles.
+He believes that all Californians, and people worldwide, should have the fundamental right of data privacy and be able to control their OWN personal information.
 He believes that it's not right that companies you’ve never heard of, can buy more information about you (and sell it for a profit), than even your closest friends know.
 And that you have no control over the process.
 As a father to three young children, he advocates for the online privacy of children and believes that parents should have a choice about how their family's data is sold.

 Alastair is married and lives in the Bay Area.

 Mary is a lawyer and expert in national security.
 She began her career at Los Alamos National Laboratory where she used big data to protect U.S. critical infrastructures including our ports, transportation systems, and electrical grids.
-Mary also served as a counterintelligence analyst at the CIA and as counsel on the Permanent Select Committee on Intelligence in the U.S. House of Representatives (HPSCI) under Chairman Silvestre Reyes.
-At HPSCI, part of her responsibilities was oversight over the 17 U.S. intelligence agencies.
-Mary is a mom of three and has worked on this initiative for over two years.
-She is passionate about the need for more oversight, transparency, and accountability over the collection and dissemination of personal information, and the need to operationalize Californians’ constitutional right to privacy.
+Mary also worked as an analyst in the CIA and served as Counsel to the Permanent Select Committee on Intelligence in the U.S. House of Representatives (HPSCI).
+Mary is a mom of three and is passionate about the need for more oversight, transparency, and accountability over the collection and dissemination of personal information, and the need to operationalize Californians’ constitutional right to privacy.